-System styles are those that are installed with ArcGIS Pro.
-They are authored by Esri and are read-only.
+System styles are those installed with ArcGIS Pro.
+They're authored by Esri and are read-only.
 You can't make changes to them, but you can copy items from them into your own styles to modify them.
 Some system styles are added to new projects by default: ArcGIS 2D, ArcGIS 3D, ArcGIS Colors, and ColorBrewer Schemes RGB.
 Others are available, but you need to explicitly add them to the project.

 Your Favorites style is always available in a project; it can't be removed.
-It is linked to your user account, not the project.
-Items you store in the Favorites style will be available across projects.
+It's linked to your user account, not the project.
+Items you store in the Favorites style are available across projects.
 You can use it to store style items you use frequently or as a testing area for building new style items.
 The Favorites style is not included as a project style when you package or share a project.

 In previous versions of ArcGIS Desktop, your Favorites style was called your Personal style.